Eric Blake

 the way the other paths do hasn't been obvious to me from casual study.

-I don't see the point of adding a non-standard variable when thethe way the other paths do hasn't been obvious to me from casual study.
+I don't see the point of adding a non-standard variable when the

 standard one already works as advertised.